Sam Tillen: ÍH

 In August 2020, Tillen came out of retirement to join 4. deild karla club ÍH.
 During what remained of the 2020 season, he made five appearances and helped the club to promotion via the 4. deild karla promotion play-offs.

 International career

-Tillen won caps for England in two 2004 European U19 Championship first qualifying round wins in September 2003.
+Tillen was capped by England at U16, U17, U18 and U19 levels.
 He made one appearance for the Football League U21 representative team in a 1–0 victory over Serie B U21 on 21 February 2006.

 Coaching career

 Tillen began coaching the FH U12 team while recovering from a broken leg in 2014.
 After his retirement from football in 2016, Tillen became a full-time coach at FH.
 After returning to England, he joined the coaching team at Leicestershire Senior League Premier Division club Cottesmore in September 2022.
+In July 2023, Tillen was appointed to the role of youth development phase lead coach at Lincoln City and thereby became head coach of the club's U18 team.
+He became the club's professional development phase lead coach in January 2024.

 Personal life

-Tillen's brother Joe was also a professional footballer and the pair attended Newbury Athletic Club and later played together at Chelsea and Fram.
+Tillen's brother Joe was also a professional footballer.
+The pair attended Newbury Athletic Club and later played together at Chelsea and Fram.
 He is married and after retiring from football, he settled in Iceland.
 Between 2012 and 2014, Tillen wrote a blog for fotbolti.net.